Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Potential savings.
 If you choose a policy that accumulates cash value, you can borrow against it to pay for school or other future needs.
 But you’ll need to pay the money back to preserve the death benefit, and there are less expensive and less risky savings products you could use instead.

 - Burial expenses.
 In the event of the child’s death, the coverage would pay out benefits that could be used for end-of-life costs.

 - Income during bereavement.
-Should enough coverage be bought, there’s the possibility that the family could supplement income if they need to take time away from work during the grieving process.
+A policy could supplement income if your child dies, and you need to take time away from work during the grieving process.

 Typically, policies will cover any children of a certain age range who are legally dependent on you, including:

 - Step children

 - Children you have legal guardianship over